dvirchakim/iot-data-stack/README.md

 - To restart a service: `docker-compose restart [service_name]`
 - To stop the stack: `docker-compose down`
 - To stop and remove volumes: `docker-compose down -v` (caution: this will delete all data)

+## Security Considerations

+For a production environment, consider:
+1. Changing all default passwords in the docker-compose.yml file
+2. Setting up HTTPS with proper certificates
+3. Implementing network segmentation and firewall rules
+4. Using Docker secrets for sensitive information

 ## Troubleshooting